Purple-Evander/project-management/README.md

   In each project you get "Board", "List", "Timeline", "Table" view about all the tasks that is subject to the project.

-Props of Tasks {
+➡️Props of Tasks {
     id, title, description, status, priority, tags, startDate, dueDate, points, projectId, authorUserId, assignedUserId, author, assignee, comments?: Comment[], attachments?: Attachments[]
   }

- Props of Users {  userId, username, email, profilePictureUrl, teamId,  }
+➡️Props of Users {  userId, username, email, profilePictureUrl, teamId,  }

 interface can be found in client/src/state/api.ts